 Since you are limiting your carbohydrate intake significantly on a vegan keto diet, and sugar is a big no-no, it lowers your blood sugar levels, which decreases your chances of becoming diabetic in the future.

-If you already have diabetes, a vegan keto diet can help lower and even lead to complete elimination of insulin medication <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1325029/> in a few weeks.
+If you already have diabetes, a vegan keto diet can help lower and even lead to the complete elimination of insulin medication in a few weeks, according to this study.

 A healthy heart, what more can one ask for?
 With heart disease as one of the leading causes of death in the world, doing the best you can to prevent heart disease should be a top priority – and a vegan keto diet one triglyceride less at a time.
 Wait, triglycer-what?
 Triglycerides are fat molecules that are linked with heart disease.
 If you eat a carb-heavy diet, triglycerides increase, and with it, your chance of having a heart attack, angina or a stroke.
 When eating the vegan keto way, you limit your carbs to maximum 50g a day, and this drastically reduces triglycerides in your bloodstream.
 Low-carb combined with lots of good fats provide long-term heart health benefits, and that’s nothing to turn your nose up at!

-Get this, your cerebral blood flow and blood-brain barrier function – both determine your cognitive capability – may be regulated by your gut < https://www.nature.com/articles/s41598-018-25190-5>!
+Get this, your cerebral blood flow and blood-brain barrier function – both determine your cognitive capability – may be regulated by your gut.
+(See this article for more info on the experiment.)
 So, what you eat determines how focused you are and can improve your critical thinking skills.
 Oh, this strange and wonderful thing we call the human body.
 Eating a balanced, low-carb diet that is rich in good fats and moderate in proteins will keep you your witty and sharp self.

 When it comes to cancer, prevention is better than cure; cancer treatments have a lot of side effects and negative aspects linked to it.

-There is an indirect link between sugar, also dubbed ‘white death’, and cancer in that excess consumption of sugar leads to obesity and being overweight or obese increases your risk of getting 13 different types of cancer < https://scienceblog.cancerresearchuk.org/2015/11/25/how-exactly-does-obesity-cause-cancer/>.
+There is an indirect link between sugar, also dubbed ‘white death’, and cancer in that excess consumption of sugar leads to obesity, and being overweight or obese increases your risk of getting 13 different types of cancers.
+Read more about the link between obesity and cancer in this article from Cancer Research UK.

 Since, on a vegan keto diet, you aren’t allowed to eat sugar, you will most likely lose weight consistently and keep it off, lessening your chances of getting cancer.

-If you’re a woman, you are no stranger to hormones and the havoc they can play on your body; physically, psychologically and emotionally.
-Luckily, while on a vegan keto diet, the ketosis <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3680567/> will affect your hormones in a positive, shall we say calming, way.
+If you’re a woman, you are no stranger to hormones and the havoc they can play on your body; physically, psychologically, and emotionally.
+Luckily, while on a vegan keto diet, the ketosis will affect your hormones in a positive, shall we say calming, way.
+Ketosis and a ketotarian diet are explained in our Beginner’s Guide that you can read here.

 - Through the elimination of sugar, insulin levels will be lowered.